Meet The ACEC Business Insurance Trustees

 Gary E. Loesch, P.E.
 DEE

-Loesch has been very active in ACEC in many capacities for over 20 years, including serving on the Planning Cabinet, Nominating Committee, and Chaired the Quality Management Committee.
-He currently participates on the Risk Management Committee and Environment and Energy Committee.
-On the state level, he was a National Director and President of the ACEC of New York, chaired the State Legislative and Environmental committees and continues to serve on the State Board of Directors, Legislative and Scholarship Committees.
+Loesch has been very active in ACEC in many capacities for nearly 30 years, including serving on the Planning Cabinet, Nominating Committee, and Chaired the Quality Management Committee.
+He served as Treasurer, Vice-Chair and Chairman of the ACEC Business Insurance Trust and continues to serve as Trustee Emeritus, as well as a member of the ACEC Risk Management Committee.
+On the state level, he was National Director and President of the ACEC of New York, served on the State Board of Directors and has chaired the State Legislative, Nominating and Environmental Committees and continues to serve on the local Board of Directors.